Jim Harbaugh NFL rumors tracker: Latest news on Broncos, Panthers, other fits for Michigan coach - NewsBreak

 John Calipari and Kentucky basketball scored a huge win on Saturday, upending No. 5 Tennessee on the road 63-56, ending a two-game skid for the Wildcats.
 The outcome of the SEC quickly became secondary news, however, after Calipari was part of an awkward and uncomfortable halftime interview with ESPN sideline reporter Holly Rowe.

-Chargers vs. Jaguars free live streams: How to watch 2023 NFL playoff game without cable
+Chargers vs. Jaguars live score, updates, highlights from NFL wild-card playoff game

-Two of the NFL's brightest young QB stars make their postseason debuts Saturday, as Trevor Lawrence and the Jaguars face Justin Herbert and the Chargers in AFC wild-card action.
-In just his second year in the league, Lawrence led the Jaguars to their first AFC South title since 2017.
-It...
+In one of the most intriguing matchups of NFL Super Wild Card weekend, the fourth-seeded Jaguars will host the fifth-seeded Chargers on Saturday night.
+This matchup will be a battle of two of the quarterbacks of tomorrow.
+Los Angeles' Justin Herbert and Jacksonville's Trevor Lawrence start their journeys toward NFL stardom in earnest.
+Both are making their playoff debuts.

 Comments / 0